 - -p Specify '-p' to halt processing after preflight checks are complete, and before actual processing starts.
-By default, processing starts immediately upon successful completion of preflight checks. - -I Specify '-I' to ignore preflight errors.
-Use of this flag is STRONGLY DISCOURAGED, as the preflight checks are essential to ensure a safe and smooth migration.
-If used, preflight checks are still done so their errors are recorded in the upgrade log, and then the migration will attempt to proceed.
+By default, processing starts immediately upon successful completion of preflight checks. - -Od Specify '-Od' to override the rule preventing downgrades.

 WARNING: This is an advanced option intended for use by or with the guidance of Perforce Support or Perforce Consulting.